microsoft/AppSource/Microsoft Hosted Test Drive/Configure-Microsoft-Hosted-TestDrive-CloudPartner-Portal.md

 # Configure Microsoft Hosted Test Drive in Cloud Partner Portal

-1. Login to Cloud Partner Portal - https://cloudpartner.azure.com
+1. Login to Cloud Partner Portal: https://cloudpartner.azure.com
 2. If you are not able to access the above link, you need to submit a request [here](https://appsource.microsoft.com/en-us/partners/list-an-app) to publish your application.
 Once we review the request, you will be granted access to start the publish process.
 3. Navigate to existing 'Dynamics 365 for Customer Engagement' offer or create a new 'Dynamics 365 for Customer Engagement' offer.
 4. Select the Test Drive option from the side menu.